 There are 73 scholarships available for pursuing their Graduate School Degree as of December 2025.
-You can find dozens of Graduate School Degree scholarships available for college, post-graduate, and high school seniors.
-Some prominent Graduate School Degree scholarships for students include the NAEd/Spencer Dissertation Fellowship Program Scholarship, the Aluminum Extrusion Design Competition Scholarship, and the Marian A. Smith Costume Award Scholarship.
-You can find Graduate School Degree scholarships for pursuing your graduate school, doctoral, undergraduate, four-year, or two-year.
+You can find dozens of Graduate School Degree scholarships available for high school senior, college, post-graduate, high school junior, high school freshman, high school sophomore, and college seniors.
+Some prominent Graduate School Degree scholarships for students include the LULAC Honors Awards Scholarship, the NAEd/Spencer Dissertation Fellowship Program Scholarship, and the SuperMoney's Financial Literacy Scholarship.
+You can find Graduate School Degree scholarships for pursuing your graduate school, doctoral, undergraduate, bachelor's, four-year, community college, junior college, or two-year.

-You can find scholarship financial aid for your Graduate School Degree by using a scholarship search engine like Scholarships That Work, which has 73 Graduate School Degree scholarships with an average award amount of $3,776.
-You can also find scholarships to pursue a Graduate School Degree by inquiring with organizations that offer Graduate School Degree scholarships, like the National Academy of Education, the Aluminum Extruders Council, the Southeastern Theatre Conference Inc., or the Alder Graduate School of Education.
+You can find scholarship financial aid for your Graduate School Degree by using a scholarship search engine like Scholarships That Work, which has 73 Graduate School Degree scholarships with an average award amount of $4,418.
+You can also find scholarships to pursue a Graduate School Degree by inquiring with organizations that offer Graduate School Degree scholarships, like the League of United Latin American Citizens, the National Academy of Education, the SuperMoney, or the Alder Graduate School of Education.

 To apply for your Graduate School Degree, you will need to fill out the scholarship application form on the scholarship page.
-For six of these scholarships, you will need to submit an essay.
-Several Graduate School Degree scholarships require a resume, and one award require letters of recommendation.
-The GPA requirements for Graduate School Degree scholarships vary between a 3.0 and 3.2 minimum GPA.
+For four of these scholarships, you will need to submit an essay.
+Several Graduate School Degree scholarships require a resume, and a few awards require letters of recommendation.
+The GPA requirements for Graduate School Degree scholarships vary between a 2.5 and 3.5 minimum GPA, while the SAT and ACT requirements vary between a 1100 and 1100 minimum SAT.
+ACT requirements for Graduate School Degree scholarships vary between a 23 and 23 minimum ACT.
+One Graduate School Degree scholarships require nomination from a teacher or coach.

-Some of the best scholarships for pursuing your Graduate School Degree are the Davis-Putter Scholarship Fund, the Kush Arora Federal Justice Reform Scholarship, the Student Award Program of FSD Scholarship, the Graduate School Scholarship, and the SuperMoney's Financial Literacy Scholarship.
+Some of the best scholarships for pursuing your Graduate School Degree are the Phi Kappa Phi Honor Society Graduate Fellowship Scholarship, the Don't Text and Drive Scholarship, the Jackie Robinson Foundation Extra Innings Fellowship Program (EIF) Scholarship, the Hispanic Scholarship Fund Frank Terrazas Scholarship Program, and the Access to Education Scholarship.
 The best scholarships for Graduate School Degree students will be listed at the top of this page.

 All students pursuing their Graduate School Degree are eligible to apply for the scholarships on this page.
 Other eligibility requirements for Graduate School Degree scholarships may vary, so be sure to read the scholarship listing carefully.
-Four scholarships for Graduate School Degree are specifically open to applicants who identify as Hispanic, Black, Asian, or Native Hawaiian or Pacific Islander students.
-There are two scholarships Graduate School Degree scholarships for disabled students with spinal cord injury or sci.
+One scholarship for Graduate School Degree is specifically open to applicants who identify as Hispanic students.
+One scholarship Graduate School Degree scholarships is religious-affiliated awards for Protestant students.
 Of these scholarships, two require community service participation.
-Also, there are one Graduate School Degree scholarships specifically for applicants who identify as women or female.
-One of these scholarships for specifically for LGBTQ+ applicants.
+Also, there are two Graduate School Degree scholarships specifically for applicants who identify as women or female.

 Scholarships by Major